smanolloff/qwop-gym/README.md

 as soon as it's put in the background (on OS X at least).
 Ideally, the browser should run in a headless mode, but I couldn't find a headless browser that can support WebGL.
-* `gym` is deprecated since October 2022 and this project should be migrated to `gymnasium` as soon as [this](https://github.com/HumanCompatibleAI/imitation/pull/735) is out of the way.
+* `gym` is deprecated since October 2022, but the `imitation` library still does not officially support `gymnasium`.
+As soon as that is addressed, there will no longer be required to use the special `gym-compat` branch here for imitation learning.
 * `wandb` uses a monkey-patch for collecting tensorboard logs which does not work well with GAIL/AIRL/BC (and possibly other algos from `imitation`).
 As a result, graphs in wandb have weird names.
 This is mostly an issue with `wandb`